 Let’s test all capacitors with your faulty flat-screen TV’s power supply board.

 First, turn off the TV and unplug it.
-All capacitors are capable of retaining their electric charge for a period of time exceeding 30 minutes (even if your TV has been turned off or unplugged), meaning that you should always discharge them before attempting to work with them.
+All capacitors can retain their electric charge for exceeding 30 minutes (even if your TV has been turned off or unplugged), meaning that you should always discharge them before attempting to work with them.

 How to Test the Capacitors in Your Samsung TV’s Power Supply Board